Chalk River Laboratories: History

-In 1952, Atomic Energy of Canada Limited (AECL) was created by the government to promote peaceful use of nuclear energy.
-AECL also took over operation of Chalk River from the NRC.
-Since the 1950s, various nuclear research reactors have been operated by AECL for production of nuclear material for medical and scientific applications.
-At one point in time, the Chalk River Laboratories produced about one-third of the world's medical isotopes, and about half of the North American supply.
+In 1952, Atomic Energy of Canada Limited (AECL) was created by the government to promote the peaceful use of nuclear energy.
+AECL also took over the operation of Chalk River from the NRC.
+Since the 1950s, AECL has operated various nuclear research reactors to produce nuclear material for medical and scientific applications.
+At one point, the Chalk River Laboratories produced about one-third of the world's medical isotopes and half of the North American supply.
 Despite the declaration of peaceful use, from 1955 to 1985, Chalk River facilities supplied about 254.2 kg of plutonium, in the form of spent reactor fuel, to the U.S. Department of Energy to be used in the production of nuclear weapons.
 (The bomb dropped on Nagasaki, Japan, used about 6.4 kg of plutonium.)

 Canada's first nuclear power plant, a partnership between AECL and Hydro-Electric Power Commission of Ontario, went online in 1962 near the site of Chalk River Laboratories.
 This reactor, Nuclear Power Demonstration (NPD), was a demonstration of the CANDU reactor design, one of the world's safest and most successful nuclear reactors.

 The Deep River neutron monitor operated once in Chalk river.

 1952 NRX incident

 Chalk River was also the site of two nuclear accidents in the 1950s.
 The first incident occurred on December 12, 1952, when there was a power excursion and partial loss of coolant in the NRX reactor, which resulted in significant damage to the core.
 The control rods could not be lowered into the core because of mechanical problems and human errors.
 Three rods did not reach their destination and were taken out again by accident.
 The fuel rods were overheated, resulting in a meltdown.
-The reactor and the reactor building were seriously damaged by hydrogen explosions.
+Hydrogen explosions seriously damaged the reactor and the reactor building.
 The seal of the reactor vessel was blown up four feet, and 4500 m3 of radioactive water were found in the cellar of the building.
 This water was dumped in ditches around 1600 m from the border of the Ottawa River.
-During this accident some 10 kCi of radioactive material was released.
-Future U.S. president Jimmy Carter, then a U.S. Navy officer in Schenectady, New York, was part of a team of 26 men, including 13 U.S. Navy volunteers in the hazardous cleanup.
-Two years later the reactor was in use again.
+During this accident, some 10 kCi of radioactive material was released.
+Future U.S. president Jimmy Carter, then a U.S. Navy officer in Schenectady, New York, was part of a team of 26 men, including 13 U.S. Navy volunteers, involved in the hazardous cleanup.
+14 months later the reactor was in use again.